sidathasiri/copilot-proxy-server/README.md

 - Create a directory called `certs` and add the certificates to be used in each run
 - Update the `queue_url` in `main.py`
+- Set the username and password placeholders (`<username>:<password>`) in the Dockerfile for the basic authentication.
+Ensure same values are configured in your client
 - Build the docker image with `docker build -t copilot-proxy-server --platform linux/amd64 .`
 - Run the docker image.
 Ensure to set the AWS credentials as env variables